wazuh/wazuh-qa/docs/tests/integration/test_fim/test_files/test_follow_symbolic_link/test_not_following_symbolic_link.md

 # Test change target
-Checks the behavior when monitoring a link that points to a file or a directory with the option `follow_symbolic_link` disabled.
+Checks the behaviour when monitoring a link that points to a file or a directory with the option `follow_symbolic_link` disabled.

 ## General info